jdickinsp/guardian-ai/README.md

 # Guardian AI

 Welcome to Guardian AI!
 This is a Python script designed to facilitate code review processes by extracting information from GitHub Pull Request, GitHub Branch or GitHub Commit URLs and generating prompts for feedback.
-This README provides instructions on how to get started with the script.
+This README provides instructions on how to get started with the script and app.

 ## Prerequisites